 One of the hardest things about buying gentlemen’s suits can be simply all the jargon that tailors and clothing retailers use.
 Whilst all the technical terms do have a purpose in trying to explain the various fabrics, cuts and garments, for the uninitiated it can be like trying to read a foreign language.

 Here at Dobell we’re proud of our reputation for making shopping for quality formal wear both simple and affordable.
 We’ve scoured the internet to bring you an extensive glossary of tailoring terms.
 We hope that it’ll not only make you feel more confident when shopping for suits but that it will also put you in a better position to make informed decisions about your needs.

-As the name suggests, double cuffs on a shirt are made from a double-length piece of fabric that is folded back on itself and fastened typically with cufflinks.
-Generally double cuffs, which are also known as French cuffs, are considered smarter and more formal than single cuffs.
+French cuffs on a shirt are made from a double-length piece of fabric that is folded back on itself and fastened typically with cufflinks.
+Generally French cuffs, which are also known as double cuffs, are considered smarter and more formal than single cuffs.

 When a suit is bought as a unit rather than as separates, drop refers to the difference in size between the chest and waist measurements.
 The most common drop is six inches, where the waist is assumed to be six inches smaller than the chest.
 This is suitable for most men however slimmer suit cuts may have a smaller drop.
 The more athletic individual may find a suit with a larger drop more appropriate in order to accommodate their larger chest.

 Just as a gentlemen’s trouser fly is typically covered with a flap of fabric to conceal the zipper, so fly fronted shirts also possess a small additional piece of fabric to cover the fastenings and thus create a smarter and more streamlined appearance.